 Connecting a gas cooktop

-New kitchen, oven and cooktop?
+New oven and cooktop?
 A licensed plumber is required to connect them so you can be ‘cooking with gas’ safely.